GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/ml_tests/pytorch/dino/README-usage.md

 curl, ca-certificates, lsb-release etc.

 ### File: perfmetrics/scripts/ml_test/pytorch/dino/setup_container.sh
-This shell scripts contains the instruction to install gcsfuse, mount GCS-bucket using gcsfuse, some log-related handlings and finally runs the pytorch dino model.
+This script contains the instruction to install gcsfuse, mount GCS-bucket using gcsfuse, and finally runs the pytorch dino model.

 ### File: perfmetrics/scripts/continuous_test/pytorch/dino/build.sh
 This is the parent script of the above two scripts.
 Firstly, it sets-up the host